-Aurizon Network (formerly QR Network) Pty Ltd, is a subsidiary of Aurizon Holdings (formerly QR National) Limited, a vertically integrated rail company which was sold by the Queensland Government in November 2011.
+The Aurizon Network (formerly QR Network) Pty Ltd, is a subsidiary of Aurizon (formerly QR National) Limited, a vertically integrated rail company which was sold by the Queensland Government in November 2011.
 The current Aurizon Network access undertaking expires on 30 June 2013 (extended to 30 June 2014), and on 30 April 2013, Aurizon Network submitted a voluntary draft access undertaking (i.e. the 2013 DAU (UT4)) to the Authority for approval.
-The Aurizon Network's proposed indicative post-tax, nominal vanilla WACC range was based on a number of individual parameter ranges, including a cost of debt range (inclusive of transaction costs) of 6.22 per cent to 6.56 per cent.19
+The Aurizon Network's proposed indicative post-tax, nominal vanilla WACC range was based on a number of individual parameter ranges, including a cost of debt range (inclusive of transaction costs) of 6.22 per cent to 6.56 per cent.20

-In recent regulatory decisions, the QCA has applied a methodology for determining the efficient term of debt and the appropriate cost of debt, based on the advice of Dr Martin Lally.20 This methodology involved:
+In recent regulatory decisions, the QCA has applied a methodology for determining the efficient term of debt and the appropriate cost of debt, based on the advice of Dr Martin Lally.21 This methodology involved:

 - 1. Using a term for the risk-free rate within the regulatory cost of equity that matches the term of the regulatory cycle (i.e. five years or closest) and applying the current rate (i.e. the rate closest to the time of the decision, averaged over a short period); - 2.
 Using a term for the risk-free rate within the regulatory cost of debt that matches the term of the regulatory cycle (i.e. five years or closest) and applying the current rate (same comment); and - 3.
 Using a term for the debt premium within the cost of debt that matches the term of the efficient term of debt issuance and applying the current rate, where specifically: - a.
 If the efficient term of debt issuance (T) is equal to the term of the regulatory cycle (i.e. T = 5 years), then the regulatory cost of debt comprises the five-year risk-free rate, the five-year debt premium, and the annualised cost of five-yearly debt issues; or - b.
-If the efficient term of debt issuance (T) is greater than the term of the regulatory cycle (i.e. T > 5 years), then the regulatory cost of debt comprises:
+If the efficient term of debt issuance (T) is greater than the term of the regulatory cycle (i.e. T > 5 years), then the regulatory cost of debt comprises: - (i) The five-year risk-free rate, the five-year debt premium, the annualised cost of T-yearly debt issues, and the transaction cost allowances for interest rate and credit default swap contracts, if credit default swaps are available; or

-19 Aurizon (30 April, 2013), p.149.
+20 Aurizon (30 April, 2013), p.149.

-20 Lally, M. (27 April, 2010), The appropriate term for the risk free rate and the debt margin.
+Lally, M. (27 April, 2010), The appropriate term for the risk free rate and the debt margin.

-- (i) The five-year risk-free rate, the five-year debt premium, the annualised cost of T-yearly debt issues, and the transaction cost allowances for interest rate and credit default swap contracts, if credit default swaps are available; or - (ii) The five-year risk-free rate, the T-year debt premium, the annualised cost of T-yearly debt issues, and the transaction cost allowances for interest rate swap contracts if credit default swaps are not available. - 4.
+- (ii) The five-year risk-free rate, the T-year debt premium, the annualised cost of T-yearly debt issues, and the transaction cost allowances for interest rate swap contracts if credit default swaps are not available. - 4.
 Allowing the regulated cost of debt to include compensation to reflect the costs of the above approach.